Full name: Ida Blažičko

 The site-specific artistic intervention “Aithérios” was realized as a part of the EU project CreArt.
 The purpose of the project is to combine artistic creation and scientific research as a possible means of encouraging new creative processes aimed at sensitization and transformation of public space as the archetype site for acting outside corporative models and dominant cultural industries.

 Sculpture permanently installed in the public space

 Xixi National Wetland Park, Hangzhou

-The sculpture’s open and shiny membrane and vibrant, highly reflective mirror finish of the stainless steel surface is modelled by the lighting effects.
-The tranquillity and deep stillness of the specific location reflects the serenity of nature, vegetation and water.
+The sculpture’s open and shiny membrane and vibrant, highly reflective mirror finish of the stainless steel surface is modeled by the lighting effects.
+The tranquillity and deep stillness of the specific location reflect the serenity of nature, vegetation and water.